Creating Discovery Rules

 Creating Local Account Rules

-Discovery account rules are search queries against the accounts found by discovery (and visible in the discovery network view).
-When these rules are created and run, accounts that match rules can be automatically imported as secrets.
+Discovery account rules are search queries against the accounts found by discovery, visible in the Discovery Network View.
+When these rules are created and run, accounts that match the rules can be automatically imported as secrets.
 When matches are found, email notifications can also be sent out.
-The rule order determines the rule application order.
-Drag rules to reorder them.
-Rules can specify a combination of the domain or OU, the computer name and the account name.

 To create a rule:

-2. Click the Network View tab:
+2. Select the Network View tab.

 3. Click the Create Rule button.
 The Create Rule popup appears: